-However we suggest that to achieve the desired vision the land currently proposed as a strategic reserve should be extended to include further land to the west of SR1 and abutting its western boundary (see Appendix 7 for indicative site boundaries), in order to deliver the long term vision for employment uses in Rashierieve Foveran.
-An element of landscape screening could be included in the area requested to be included in an extended allocation in order to reduce landscape impact and avoid any risk of coalescence with Foveran.
+However we suggest that to achieve the desired vision the land currently proposed for allocation as OP1 should be amended to include only live/work units, thus to reflect the established plot size of established residences in the settlement.
+Further land to the west of OP1 and abutting its western boundary (see Appendix 8 for indicative site boundaries), should instead be allocated to deliver employment uses in Rashierieve Foveran and an element of landscape screening could be included in the allocation to reduce landscape impact and avoid any risk of coalescence with Foveran.